 With an average winter temperature of 26℉, Berlin is not lauded for its weather.
-But nestled among city’s surrounding pine forests and frozen lakes, there’s a lush jungle where the temperature is always a balmy 79℉, even in the dead of winter.
+But nestled among the city’s surrounding pine forests and frozen lakes, there’s a lush jungle where the temperature is always a balmy 79℉, even in the dead of winter.
 Welcome to Tropical Islands Resort, the world’s largest indoor tropical park, where the humidity feels like a wall of densely packed marshmallows, and flamingos roam free.

 “You don’t find something like this anywhere else,” Sandra Nolte, a park representative told Quartz during an early April visit.
 The weather was brisk and cloudy outside.
 Inside, a sweating woman in shorts sipped a mai-tai in front of a Buddha statue.
 “It’s very special.”

-She explains that customers are drawn to the park because of price and convenience.
+She explained that customers are drawn to the park because of price and convenience.
 At 42 euro for a day pass, it’s certainly cheaper than a ticket to Bangkok, and easier to reach, too.
 Most of their clients are German or Polish (they’re only a few kilometers from the Polish border), and winter, unsurprisingly, is the park’s busiest time.
 Business is good year-round, though, and Tropical Islands has expanded.
 They recently completed a new, outdoor section, and are now organizing weddings.

-In the early 2000s, the Malaysian investment holding PLC, Tanjong, had the idea to build different “tropical islands” in cold, European countries.
+In the early 2000s, the Malaysian investment holding PLC, Tanjong had the idea to build different “tropical islands” in cold, European countries.
 It was a business decision—Tanjong’s portfolio includes property investments—but according to architect Jürgen Grothe, it was also an idea born of benevolence.

-“People or families who can’t afford to travel to the tropics should have the chance to spend some time in a tropical atmosphere,” he told Quartz
+“People or families who can’t afford to travel to the tropics should have the chance to spend some time in a tropical atmosphere,” he told Quartz.